Ghrf6/M122-Backup/README.md

 y/n> y
 ```

-### Then your browser should open up an you can sign in to youre OneDrive account after that chosse your Onedrive type we use OneDrive Personal or Business so type ‘1’
+### Then your browser should open, and you can sign in to your OneDrive account.
+After that, choose your OneDrive type.
+We use OneDrive Personal or Business, so type ‘1’.

 ```bash
 Choose a number from below, or type in an existing value